FAQs

 The purpose and need of the project is to complete the I-69 connection between Indiana and Kentucky, improve long-term cross-river mobility for the area, reduce congestion and delay, and improve safety.

-The combined Final Environmental Impact Statement and Record of Decision approved by the Federal Highway Administration in September 2021 identified Central Alternative 1B Modified as the Selected Alternative.
+The combined Final Environmental Impact Statement and Record of Decision (ROD) approved by the Federal Highway Administration in September 2021 identified Central Alternative 1B Modified as the Selected Alternative.
 It includes a new four-lane I-69 bridge and retains one US 41 bridge for local traffic.
 It includes 11.2 miles of new interstate, with the construction of 8.4 miles of I-69 on new terrain and upgrades to 2.8 miles of existing US 41 to meet interstate standards.
 New interchanges will be added at:

 • Existing I-69 in Indiana